JONBUB-SUK/SELF_DRIVING_CAR_ENGINEER_NANODEGREE-project7.-Highway-Driving/README.md

 To do this project, I learned A* algorithm, Naive Bayes for prediction, FSM for behavior planning, trajectory generation

-But all of this learning is used in this project

-Because it is relatively easy that drive in highway than in complex city

 ## 2. Rubric points